 - Their ‘failures’ become our responsibilities.
 We try to fix things so our child never has to deal with failures; they can leave that to us too.
 Of course this means their successes are ours too because we never let them be independent enough to ‘own’ their successes either.

-How to support our kids to become resilient and problem solve:
+How to support our kids to become resilient problem solvers:

 - Firstly we need to trust in our kids’ abilities to problem solve.
-They are capable of doing it but might need a bit of support from us in the beginning
+They are capable of doing it but might just need a bit of support from us in the beginning.

 - Secondly we need to allow them to try, get it wrong and fail and trust them to give it another go: Failure is not a negative thing as it helps kids to learn.
 It is simply an opportunity to try again a different way, and an opportunity to start again.
 To ‘fail with back up’ helps kids become resilient!